How to Respond to a Fraud Alert on Your Credit

 When your credit card company tells you that you don’t need to do anything else, that’s probably the case.
 Very often companies will issue new cards when your account has merely been threatened.

-When Target’s database of customer account information was hacked in 2014, Chase alone re-issued over 2 million cards.
+When Target’s database of customer account information was hacked back in 2014, Chase alone had to re-issue over 2 million cards.
 The move was a precaution.
 Rather than wait until individual customer accounts were accessed fraudulently, Chase attempted to circumvent the issue by issuing new cards and shutting down the accounts that had been compromised in the hack.